greymd/teip/README.md

 # Usage

 ```
-Usage:
+USAGE:
   teip -g <pattern> [-oGsvz] [--] [<command>...]
   teip -f <list> [-d <delimiter> | -D <pattern>] [-svz] [--] [<command>...]
   teip -c <list> [-svz] [--] [<command>...]
   teip -l <list> [-svz] [--] [<command>...]
-  teip --help | --version

-Options:
-  --help          Display this help and exit
-  --version       Show version and exit
-  -g <pattern>    Select lines that match the regular expression <pattern>
-  -o              -g selects only matched parts.
-  -G              -g adopts Oniguruma regular expressions
+  teip -e <string> [-svz] [--] [<command>...]

+OPTIONS:
-  -f <list>       Select only these white-space separated fields
+    -c <list>        Bypassing these characters
     -d <delimiter>   Use <delimiter> for field delimiter of -f
     -D <pattern>     Use regular expression <pattern> for field delimiter of -f
-  -c <list>       Select only these characters
+    -e <string>      Execute <string> on another process that will receive identical
+                     standard input as the teip, and numbers given by the result
+                     are used as line numbers for bypassing
-  -l <list>       Select only these lines
+    -l <list>        Bypassing these lines
+    -f <list>        Bypassing these white-space separated fields
+    -g <pattern>     Bypassing lines that match the regular expression <pattern>

+FLAGS:
+    -h, --help       Prints help information
+    -v               Invert the range of bypassing
+    -G               -g adopts Oniguruma regular expressions
+    -o               -g bypasses only matched parts
-  -s              Execute command for each selected part
+    -s               Execute new command for each bypassed part
-  -v              Invert the sense of selecting
+    -V, --version    Prints version information
-  -z              Line delimiter is NUL instead of newline
+    -z               Line delimiter is NUL instead of a newline
 ```

 ## Getting Started